Lil Jon: Personal life

-In 1998 with then girlfriend Nicole his son Nathan (known as DJ Young Slade) was born.
-In 2004 he and Nicole married in Puerto Rico; they amicably separated in 2022.
-Lil Jon has stated that one of his greatest joys is seeing everything come full circle with his son, who has been DJing since the age of 11.
+In 1998, with then-girlfriend Nicole, his son, Nathan (known as DJ Young Slade), was born.
+In 2004, he and Nicole married in Puerto Rico; they amicably separated in 2022.
+Lil Jon has stated that one of his greatest joys was seeing everything come full circle with his son, who had been DJing since the age of 11.
+On February 3, 2026, Nathan was reported missing.
+Three days later, his body was recovered from a pond at Mayfield Park in Milton, Georgia.
+He was 27.

 He is an avid fan of all of Atlanta's sports teams which included the NHL's Atlanta Thrashers until they relocated to Winnipeg in 2011.
 He also follows the Las Vegas teams, claiming that being in the city during the 2017 Las Vegas shooting and seeing the community response made him want to support what he calls his second home.
 His support for the Vegas Golden Knights led to him appearing in the team 2019 documentary Valiant, and being given a Stanley Cup ring after their 2023 title, which he wore during the Super Bowl LVIII halftime show.
 He is also a fan of the University of Tennessee Volunteers and DJ Sterl the Pearl, who adopted his hit song "Turn Down for What" on third downs, changing it to "Third Down for What".
 On October 4, 2014, Lil Jon made an appearance via Jumbotron encouraging the Volunteers to beat the University of Florida Gators; and also visited the Volunteers, giving them a pep talk.

 Lil Jon is a notable Atlanta resident and appears on advertisements in Hartsfield-Jackson Airport welcoming new arrivals to the city.
 He also appears on the Jumbotron at Mercedes-Benz Stadium during Atlanta Falcons and Atlanta United games.
 During Super Bowl LIII held in Atlanta in 2019, Lil Jon appeared in the NFL's "This Is Atlanta" promotional video to welcome incoming visitors to the city, alongside fellow Atlanta residents, former Atlanta Hawks basketball player Dominique Wilkins, former Atlanta Braves baseball player Chipper Jones, civil right icons Congressman John Lewis and former congressman, Ambassador to the United Nations and Mayor of Atlanta Andrew Young, rappers Big Boi and Killer Mike, singer Rozonda "Chilli" Thomas of TLC, comedian Jeff Foxworthy, and television personality Ryan Seacrest.
 Organized by Jermaine Dupri, a host of Atlanta area high school drummers, local brass musicians and the Atlanta Symphony Orchestra also appeared and supplied the underlying music.
 Lil Jon also appeared in CBS Sports' official open of the network's coverage of the game.

-Sometime in 2024, Lil Jon began dating Jamila Sozahdah who gave birth to his second child.
+Sometime in 2024, Lil Jon began dating Jamila Sozahdah, who gave birth to his second child.
 Later that year, he converted to Islam.